 We are an international provider of marine drybulk transportation services, transporting bulk cargoes, particularly coal, grain and iron ore, along worldwide shipping routes for some of the world's largest consumers of marine drybulk transportation services.
-As of February 15, 2013, we had a fleet of 25 drybulk vessels, with an aggregate carrying capacity of 2,282,400 dwt and an average age of 4.8 years, making us one of the world's youngest fleets of Panamax, Kamsarmax, Post-Panamax and Capesize class vessels.
-Our fleet is expected to grow through 2015 as the result of the delivery of six further contracted newbuilds and one secondhand vessel, comprised of three Panamax class vessels, one secondhand Kamsarmax class vessel, two Post-Panamax class vessels and one Capesize class vessel.
-Upon delivery of the last of our contracted newbuilds, our fleet will be comprised of 32 vessels, having an aggregate carrying capacity of 2,943,300 dwt.
+As of February 25, 2014, we had a fleet of 30 drybulk vessels, with an aggregate carrying capacity of 2,786,600 dwt and an average age of 5.4 years, making us one of the world's youngest fleets of Panamax, Kamsarmax, Post-Panamax and Capesize class vessels.
+Our fleet is expected to grow through 2016 as the result of the delivery of eight further contracted newbuild vessels, comprised of six Panamax class vessels and two Post-Panamax class vessels.
+Upon delivery of the last of our contracted newbuilds, assuming we do not acquire any additional vessels or dispose of any of our vessels, our fleet will be comprised of 38 vessels, having an aggregate carrying capacity of 3,415,700 dwt.